hitraj47/Magic-8-Ball/README.md

 # Description
-Ask a question then shake or flip your device to get a response.
+Ask a question then shake your device to get a response.

 # Demonstration
 Soon...